ahmednawazkhan/guides/snmp/creating-custom-mib.md

 __Please read the book *Essential SNMP 2nd Edition* to under stand *SMI* and *MIB* structures__

-lets verify that using snmptranslate  that doesn't yet know about this node
+lets verify using `snmptranslate` that doesn't yet know about this node

 `snmptranslate -IR -On oversightInteger`